Q. How do I know if I need to look at moving into care?

 The staff working in a home should be fully trained to the highest standard.
 Aged Care Homes are subject to an accreditation process conducted by the Aged Care Standards and Accreditation Agency.
 The home must pass a series of compulsory checks to operate.
 They can also be subject to spot checks, a process fully supported by Peninsula Villages who believe that only services, which consistently meet high quality standards, should be allowed to operate.

 Peninsula Villages also value our staff benchmarks that are higher than industry standards for care levels.
-We also have a Registered Nurse rostered 24/7 and have our own onsite Nurse Practitioner.
+We also have a Registered Nurse rostered 24/7.

 Q. What kind of personal care can I expect to receive?